-Investment Agreements-The Company has entered into four separate investment agreements with RVL, an affiliate of Aston and the Company's Chairman and Chief Executive Officer, whereby the Company issued to RVL Series B, C, E and F Convertible Preferred stock for cash aggregating approximately \$26 million.
-The terms of the Series B, C, E and F Convertible Preferred stock are describe in note 7 of the financial statements.
+Investment Agreements-The Company has entered into four separate investment agreements and an Exchange Agreement with RVL, an affiliate of Aston and the Company's Chairman and Chief Executive Officer, whereby the Company issued to RVL Series B, C, E, F and G preferred stock.
+Cash received by the Company for the issuance for Series B, C, E, and F preferred stock aggregated to \$26.0 million.
+Cash received for debt exchanged for Series G preferred stock aggregated to \$12.5 million.
+The terms of the Series B, C, E, F and G preferred stock are described in note 7 of the financial statements.
 In addition, in 2013 an affiliate of RVL purchased 75,000 shares of common stock from the Company for \$192,000 at the closing market price of the stock on the date purchased.